LightningX VPN Logo

 1. Encryption Consumes Bandwidth

-When you connect to a VPN, your data is encrypted before leaving your device and decrypted upon reaching the VPN server.
-This encryption and decryption process consumes computing power and bandwidth.
+When you use a VPN, your internet traffic is encrypted before leaving your device and decrypted once it reaches the VPN server.
+This process naturally consumes computing power and a bit of bandwidth.

 Stronger encryption protocols provide greater security but require more resources.
 Modern protocols like WireGuard are designed to increase speed, which reduces overhead compared to older protocols like OpenVPN.